Locate the leak

 Run the seven-point check before changing layout, copy, offer, or ad targeting.

-Every diagnostic here is the same sequence used in live conversion audits.
+Every marketing system build here is the same sequence used in live conversion growth systems.
 The failure modes are named, specific, and repeatable across industries.

 Quick answer

 A landing page that gets clicks but not conversions usually has one of six structural problems: message match failure between ad and page, a first screen that does not continue the ad promise, trust signals placed below the fold, form friction above the minimum required fields, a mobile layout that breaks on small viewports, or CTA copy that does not tell the visitor what happens next.
-This pillar gives you the diagnostic sequence.
-The Conversion Second Opinion applies it to your specific page in 72 hours.
+This pillar gives you the growth-system sequence.
+The Conversion Growth System applies it to your specific page in 72 hours.

 Most conversion fixes fail because they start with taste.
 The better sequence is message match, first-screen clarity, form friction, and trust placement.